 Get through MCT (Military Combat Training Marines)

-Edited by Anonymous, Ephraim, Mian Sheilette Ong, Lynn and 13 others
+Edited by Ephraim, Mian Sheilette Ong, Lynn, Charmed and 12 others

 - 1 How to get through Marine Combat Training Battalion (MCT)

 - 2 Twenty-Nine Days of MCT

 - 3 Video

 - 4 Is It Hard to Make It Through MCT Training?

 - 5 When attending MCT, will you be in the same platoon from boot camp?